coolgc85/tenPinBowling/README.md

 # Ten Pin Bowling

-Foobar is a Python library for dealing with word pluralization.
+Java coding challenge, the main objective is process a file with the lines that represents every throw by multiple players and after that get the final score and print a score sheet representation

-## Installation
+## Packaging

 Use maven